 ‘Stitched’ is the key word here because your analytics tool is counting them as unique users.
 Check your Google Analytics for the ‘New vs Returning’ report.
 It will most likely show an unusual number of new visitors (>80%).
 This is because your customers are using multiple browsers across multiple devices and your web analytics is counting all visits from each browser as a unique person.

 To add to the complexity, businesses are using multiple tools that store some form of customer information.
-Systems like CRM, Email, Ecommerce and Social Media Tools store different customer attributes like contact details, orders, ad interactions, etc. Businesses are left with isolated data sets and are paralyzed when it comes to connecting these data silos.
+Systems like CRM, Email, Ecommerce, Point-of-Sale and Social Media Tools store different customer attributes like contact details, transactions, messages, sessions and ad interactions.
+Businesses are left with isolated data sets and are paralyzed when it comes to connecting these data silos.

 This can be a big challenge in maintaining up-to-date accurate customer profiles and behavior data.
 Businesses rely on accurate customer profiles to deliver relevant messaging and experience.